pygobject/pycairo/docs/integration.rst

 Pyglet & ImageSurface as Texture
 --------------------------------

-Creating a pyglet.Texture from an ImageSurface
+Creating a pyglet.Texture from an ImageSurface:
     .. code:: python

         import ctypes